-This may sound incredibly boring, but it is actually a part of the process that is insanely useful in checking that your product will really fly.
+This may sound incredibly boring, but it is actually a part of the process that is insanely useful in building trust with your audience and checking that your product will really fly.

 There are so many ways to validate your product or service.
 Here are a few to make sure that what you are creating is both what you will really love, what fits in your zone of genius, and is also something that your customers will love, pay for and refer to again and again.